Tuscan Tortellini Soup

 - Drizzle olive oil and add garlic, onion, and fennel, and saute for 2 minutes, until vegetables are softened.

-- Then add the rest of the ingredients and follow the directions to your Instant Pot.
+- Then add the rest of the ingredients and follow the directions for your Instant Pot.

 Plump ripe tomatoes, and cheese-filled tortellini with extra healthy greens make this flavorful Tuscan Tortellini Soup turn out delicious!